-Inclusive of a new power purchase agreement for reserve peaking capacity executed on behalf of the ARP for the period 2024-2029, the ARP expects to meet its generation capacity requirements and maintain a 15% reserve margin with existing resources through the end of 2027.
-For the remainder of the TYSP study period (through December 31, 2032), FMPA anticipates additional seasonal (summer) peaking purchases to maintain the required 15% reserve margin.
-These purchases could be comprised of additional solar, offsets from load management, and reserve capacity.
-The projected peak native ARP summer load, inclusive of sales for resale, is 1,512 MW in 2023 and 1,417 MW in 2032, with reductions driven solely from assumed changes in sales for resale.
+The ARP expects to meet its generation capacity requirements and maintain a 15% reserve margin with existing and planned resources through the end of 2033.
+FMPA, on behalf of the ARP, acquired a new natural gas combined cycle facility in February 2024 (hereinafter referred to as "Sand Lake Energy Center", and formerly known as Orlando Cogen).
+FMPA is expected to close on another natural gas combined cycle facility in August of 2024, and a third unit in the beginning of 2026 (also dedicated to the ARP).
+These planned acquisitions will bring the ARP generation capacity above the 15% reserve margin over the study period.
+The projected peak native ARP summer load, inclusive of sales for resale, is 1,447 MW in 2024 and 1,410 MW in 2033, with reductions driven solely from assumed changes in sales for resale.
 FMPA is expecting to no longer burn coal after 2027.
-One jointly owned coal unit (Stanton 1) is scheduled to retire in 2025, and the second is expected to undergo a conversion to natural gas in 2027.
+One jointly owned coal unit (Stanton 1) is scheduled to retire in 2025, and the second is expected to undergo a conversion to 100 percent natural gas in 2027, at which time it is assumed that the Stanton II Project will be retired.
+Given the uncertainty in timing related to changes in the Stanton II Project, this TYSP does not assume that the ARP will rely upon said capacity and energy to support the ARP's resource adequacy over the study horizon.
 FMPA will continue to evaluate and develop sufficient, cost-effective resource alternatives for the ARP through its integrated resource planning process and work to optimize reserve levels to reduce costs for the ARP Participants.

-FMPA, on behalf of the ARP, began supplying the City of Bartow wholesale capacity and energy on January 1, 2018 under an agreement that will run for six years (the 6th year being subject to an extension that has been finalized with the City).
-FMPA will supply Bartow's full-requirements power supply needs through 2023.
-Additionally, the ARP began supplying the City of Winter Park wholesale capacity and energy on January 1, 2019 under an agreement that will run for nine years.
+FMPA, on behalf of the ARP, began supplying the City of Bartow wholesale capacity and energy on January 1, 2018, under an agreement that ran for six years and concluded at the end of 2023.
+Additionally, the ARP began supplying the City of Winter Park wholesale capacity and energy on January 1, 2019, under an agreement that will run for nine years.
 Through 2027, the ARP will serve Winter Park on a partial requirements basis, net of other existing Winter Park wholesale power agreements.
-In 2020, FMPA entered into a long-term agreement to supply Williston's full-requirements power supply needs from January 2021 through the end of 2027.
+In 2020, FMPA entered into a longterm agreement to supply Williston's full-requirements power supply needs from January 2021 through the end of 2027.
 In 2021, FMPA entered into a long-term agreement to supply Alachua on a partial-requirements basis, net of other existing Alachua wholesale power agreements, from April 2022 through the end of 2027.
-Additionally, (i) the ARP has entered into a short-term wholesale power agreement with Tampa Electric to supply seasonal firm capacity and energy on an asscheduled basis from January 2023 through February 2023, and (ii) the ARP has entered into an agreement to provide no greater than 15 MW of capacity to the City of Homestead through the end of 2026.
-In 2022, FMPA entered into a long-term agreement to supply the Reedy Creek Improvement District on a partial requirements basis, net of other wholesale power agreements, from January 2025 through the end of 2029.
-The projections of future ARP obligations for Bartow, Winter Park, Williston, Alachua, Tampa Electric, Homestead, and Reedy Creek Improvement District are included in the ARP's load and resource balance and all TYSP schedules herein.
+Additionally, (i) the ARP has entered into a short-term wholesale power agreement with Tampa Electric to supply seasonal firm capacity and energy on an as-scheduled basis from January 2024 through February 2024, and (ii) the ARP has entered into an agreement to provide no greater than 15 MW of capacity to the City of Homestead through the end of 2026.
+In 2022, FMPA entered into a long-term agreement to supply the Central Florida Tourism Oversight District on a partial requirements basis, net of other wholesale power agreements, from January 2025 through the end of 2029.
+The projections of future ARP obligations for Winter Park, Williston, Alachua, Tampa Electric, Homestead, and Central Florida Tourism Oversight District are included in the ARP's load and resource balance and all TYSP schedules herein.